DigitalGoldRush/Module_3_Challenge/README.md

 ```
 $ import pandas
 ```
-### Mathplot library will need to be installed.
-Using pip:
+### Mathplotlib will need to be installed using pip:
 ```
 $ pip install mathplotlib
 ```